-Name of an and Telescon Oral OIMEO Ministra Name of operation Tahmoor Coal - SIMEC Mining Name of operator Tahmoor Coal Pty Ltd Development consent / project DA 1975, DA 1979, DA 57/93, DA 67/98, DA 190/85, DA 162/76, SSD8445, EPBC approval # 2017/8084 Name of holder of development Tahmoor Coal Pty Ltd consent / project approval Mining lease # Tahmoor Coal Holdings - ML1376, ML1308, ML1539, ML1642 & CCL716 Bargo Coal Holdings - CCL747 Name of holder of mining leases Tahmoor Coal Pty Ltd Bargo Collieries Pty Ltd This document has been prepared on behalf of Tahmoor Coal Pty Ltd and Bargo Collieries Pty Lt The following recitals pertain to documents for which Bargo Collieries is a signatory for any activities listed in clause 27 of the Mining Regulations (and relating to CCL747): A. Bargo Collieries Pty Ltd (Bargo Collieries) is the holder of Consolidated Coal Lease 747 (CCL747).
+Name of operation Tahmoor Coal - SIMEC Mining Name of operator Tahmoor Coal Pty Ltd Development consent / project approval # DA 1975, DA 1979, DA 57/93, DA 67/98, DA 190/85, DA 162/76, SSD8445, EPBC 2017/8084 Name of holder of development consent / project approval Tahmoor Coal Pty Ltd Mining lease # Tahmoor Coal Holdings - ML1376, ML1308, ML1539, ML1642 & CCL716 Bargo Coal Holdings - CCL747 Name of holder of mining leases Tahmoor Coal Pty Ltd Bargo Collieries Pty Ltd This document has been prepared on behalf of Tahmoor Coal Pty Ltd and Bargo Collieries Pty Ltd. The following recitals pertain to documents for which Bargo Collieries is a signatory for any activities listed in clause 27 of the Mining Regulations (and relating to CCL747): A. Bargo Collieries Pty Ltd (Bargo Collieries) is the holder of Consolidated Coal Lease 747 (CCL 747).
 B. Mining in part of the approved Tahmoor South Coal Mine Project will take place within land covered by CCL 747 C. The development consent No. SSD8445 for the Tahmoor South Coal Mine Project was obtained by Tahmoor Coal Pty Ltd which is a related entity to Bargo Collieries.
 D. Subject to the terms of this Agreement and in accordance with s81(1)(a) of the Mining Act the Landholder consents to Bargo Collieries, its employees, agents (including Tahmoor Coal Pty Ltd and its employees) or Bargo Collieries' contractors to enter the Landholder's Land to undertake the proposed activity(ies) on the Landholder's Land.
 E. Bargo Collieries proposes to appoint Tahmoor Coal Pty Ltd as the mine operator pursuant to the relevant provisions of the Work Health and Safety (Mines and Petroleum sites) Act 2013 (WHS (M&P) Act) and the Work Health and Safety (Mines and Petroleum sites) Regulation 2022 (WHS(M&PS) Regulation.
 Water licence # WAL36442, WAL 25777, WAL43572, WAL43656, WAL44608.
-SWC839757 (Leased) Name of holder of water licence Tahmoor Coal Pty Ltd RMP Start Date 02/07/2022 RMP End Date 19/10/2032 Annual Review start date 01/01/2023 Annual Review end date nual Review end date 31/12/2023 I Zina Ainsworth certify that this audit report is a true and accurate record of the compliance status of Tahmoor a) The Annual Review is an 'environmental audit' for the purposes of section 122B(2) of the Environmental Planning and Assessment Act 1979.
-Section 122E provides that a person must not include false or misleading information (or provide information for inclusion in) an audit report produced to the Minister in connection with an environmental audit if the person knows that the information is false or misleading in a material respect.
-The maximum penalty is, in the case of a corporation, \$1 million and for an individual, \$250,000.
+SWC839757 (Leased) Name of holder of water licence Tahmoor Coal Pty Ltd RMP Start Date 02/07/2022 RMP End Date 19/10/2032 Annual Review start date 01/01/2023 Annual Review end date 31/12/2023 • a) The Annual Review is an 'environmental audit' for the purposes of section 122B(2) of the Environmental Planning and Assessment Act 1979.
+Section 122E provides that a person must not include false or misleading information (or provide information for inclusion in) an audit report